 In addition to developing research and communication skills, writing a dissertation will also help you prepare for future employment and career success.
 Your dissertation will be a great success if you understand the current research available on your chosen topic and keep your bibliography up to date.

-Developing a dissertation proposal is the first step of the dissertation process, and this proposal typically focuses on supporting the relevance of the topic chosen and the appropriateness of the research methodology.
+Developing a dissertation proposal is the first step of the dissertation process, and this proposal typically focuses on supporting the relevance of the topic chosen and the suitability of the research methodology.
 Here are the advantages dissertation proposals offer for your research.

 Writing a dissertation proposal has a significant outcome.
 Exactly how?
 Here's how it works.
 Proposals serve as a communication tool between you and those who provide advice, consent, or funds to your research.